opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 mlflow.tensorflow.autolog(registered_model_name="DNN-credit-card-fraud")
 ```
 `mlflow.set_tracking_uri(MLFLOW_ROUTE)` just points to where we should send our MLFlow data.
 `mlflow.set_experiment("DNN-credit-card-fraud")` tells MLFlow that we want to create an experiment, and what we are going to call it.
-In this case I call it "DNN-credit-fraud" as we are building a Deep Neural Network.
+In this case I call it "DNN-credit-card-fraud" as we are building a Deep Neural Network.
 `mlflow.tensorflow.autolog(registered_model_name="DNN-credit-card-fraud")` enables autologging of a bunch of variables (such as accuracy, loss, etc) so we don't manually have to track them.
 It also automatically uploads the model to MLFlow after the training completes.
 Here we name the model the same as the experiment.

 Then in the last cell we have our training code: